Rolwaling and Lapche valley

 4. Jiri

-Jiri is also called Switzerland of Nepal.
-It is 185 kilometers away from the Capital city, Kathmandu which takes approximately eight hours by bus.
-It was the first trekking route that lead to Everest Region when there was no airport at Lukla.
-Jiri is a perfect place for cattle grassing and you will see the beautiful hills with the green pasture.
-There is an Agricultural development center which is looked over by the Swiss government.
+Jiri is also called the Switzerland of Nepal.
+It is 185 kilometers away from the capital city, Kathmandu, which takes approximately eight hours by bus.
+It was the first trekking route that led to the Everest Region when there was no airport at Lukla.
+Jiri is a perfect place for cattle grazing, and you will see the beautiful hills with the green pasture.
+There is an agricultural development center, which is looked over by the Swiss government.
 Locals get training and employment opportunities from this center.
 Jiri is also known for organic agricultural products.
-You can find cheese factories, cattle rearing farms, Kiwi farm, and other crops.
-In Jiri, there is a memorial park of Tenzin Norgay and Edmund Hillary.
+You can find cheese factories, cattle-rearing farms, kiwi farms, and other crops.
+In Jiri, there is a memorial park for Tenzin Norgay and Edmund Hillary.
 For visitors, there are homestays to stay overnight during their visit.
 The hospitality of Jirels welcomes all visitors from within and outside the nation.

 5. Lapche Gompa (Chora Ghephelling Monastery)

 Lapche Gompa is originally named Chore Ghephel Ling Monastery.
 This monastery belongs to the Drigung Kagyupa sect of Tibetan Buddhism.
 The main monastery is enclosed by the wall in a squared area.
-There is a number of rooms for monks’ dormitory as well as for guests who come to visit Lapche valley.
-This monastery is surrounded by three snowy peaks named Chenresig, Chagna Dorjee, and Jampeyang which represent the guardians of the monastery.
+There are several rooms for monks’ dormitories as well as for guests who come to visit Lapche Valley.
+This monastery is surrounded by three snowy peaks named Chenresig, Chagna Dorjee, and Jampeyang, which represent the guardians of the monastery.
 The construction of this monastery represents the mandala of Tara.
-That is why monks do not need to create Mandalas during Tara Puja.
-Above the monastery, there are retreat caves where sage Milarepa meditated in the upper cave.
+That is why monks do not need to create mandalas during Tara Puja.
+Above the monastery, there are retreat caves where Sage Milarepa meditated in the upper cave.

 6. Bigu Gompa

-Bigu Gompa was founded in 1934 AD by a respected Monk from Bhutan with the help of a Local Sherpa named Nima Pasang.
+Bigu Gompa was founded in 1934 AD by a respected monk from Bhutan with the help of a local sherpa named Nima Pasang.
 The real name of the Bigu monastery is Tashi Chime Gatsel.
 This monastery is home to 60-65 nuns.
-Locals are also called Ani (nun) Gompa.
+Locals also call it Ani (nun) Gompa.
 Nuns here practice and follow the Drigung Kagyu sect of Tibetan Buddhism.
-Bigu village was the epic center of the 2015 earthquake.
-It was completely destroyed and restored in 2017 with the help of local and foreign NGOs.
-A must-not missed a place in the Gaurishankar area.
+Bigu village was the epicenter of the 2015 earthquake.
+It was destroyed and restored in 2017 with the help of local and foreign NGOs.
+A must-not-miss place in the Gaurishankar area.

 7. Tamakoshi Hydropower Project

-Tamakoshi hydropower’s Dam lies in Lama Bagar and the ground powerhouse next to Gongar Khola of Dolakha district.
+Tamakoshi hydropower’s dam lies in Lama Bagar, and the ground powerhouse is next to Gongar Khola of Dolakha district.
 This hydropower project was started in 2011 and completed in 2021.
-Recently Nepal’s Prime Minister KP Oli Sharma inaugurated this project on 5th July 2021.
+Recently, Nepal’s Prime Minister KP Oli Sharma inaugurated this project on 5th July 2021.
 The Tamakoshi Hydroelectric Project is a 456 MW peaking run-of-the-river hydroelectric project in Nepal.
-It is the largest hydroelectric project in Nepal with the national most priority project.
+It is the largest hydroelectric project in Nepal and the nation's highest-priority project.

 8. Gaurishankar Himal

-Gaurishankar (7134m) is a mountain that lies near the west of Rolwaling Himal.
+Gaurishankar (7134 m) is a mountain that lies near the west of Rolwaling Himal.
 Sherpa people called it Jomo Tseringma in the Tibetan language.
 It is the second-highest peak of the Gaurishankar area.
-Gauri is the Hindu Goddess manifestation of Pravati, Lord Shiva’s beloved wife.
+Gauri is the Hindu goddess manifestation of Parvati, Lord Shiva’s beloved wife.
 So, Hindu devotees pay homage to Gaurishankar.
-This Mighty Mountain is visible even from Kathmandu and it is approximately 100 kilometers away from Kathmandu city.
+This mighty mountain is visible even from Kathmandu, and it is approximately 100 kilometers away from Kathmandu city.

 9. Tsho Rolpa Lake

-Tsho Rolpa is a glacial lake located at the height of 4580 meters, one of the biggest lakes in Nepal.
-It is one of the most highlighted places on the Rolwaling valley trek in the Dolkha district.
-This lake is getting bigger every year for the last fifty years because of global warming, glaciers are melting.
-The trekking route of trekking to Tsho Rolpa is fine and well managed.
-In Tsho Rolpa there is an early warning system installed which will alarm locals about the flood one hour before the flood reach village.
+Tsho Rolpa is a glacial lake located at a height of 4580 meters, one of the biggest lakes in Nepal.
+It is one of the most highlighted places on the Rolwaling Valley Trek in the Dolkha district.
+This lake has been getting bigger every year for the last fifty years because of global warming; glaciers are melting.
+The trekking route to Tsho Rolpa is fine and well-managed.
+In Tsho Rolpa, there is an early warning system installed that will alarm locals about the flood one hour before the flood reaches the village.

 Treks in Rolwaling/ Gaurishangkar Region